oplS17projects/FP1/README.md

 <br>
 What I did: <br>
 <br>
 I started off by opening the document recommended and scrolling through till I seen Web Applications In Racket.
-A light bulb popped<br>
-in my head instantly because I love to create and design websites!
-I followed this neat little tutorial that was listed and understood<br> some of the code provided through the use of the library.
+A light bulb popped in my head instantly because I love to create and design websites!
+I followed this neat little tutorial that was listed and understood some of the code provided through the use of the library.
 Below is an example of the code:<br>
 <br>
 ****************** START OF CODE SAMPLE *****************************<br>
 <br>